Jorge Polanco Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Rays pitching staff ranks 20th in the league.

-- The Rays have a 3.60 team ERA that ranks third among all league pitching staffs.
+- The Rays' 3.56 team ERA ranks third among all MLB pitching staffs.

-- Rays pitchers combine to allow 61 home runs (one per game), the seventh-fewest in the league.
+- Rays pitchers combine to give up 61 home runs (one per game), the sixth-fewest in the league.

-- Armstrong will take the mound to start for the Rays, his first this season.
+- The Rays will look to Glasnow (0-0) in his third start this season.

-- The 32-year-old righty has pitched out of the bullpen one time this season.
+- In his last appearance on Saturday, the righty threw 5 1/3 innings against the Boston Red Sox, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.